2.1 Bosons and Fermions#

 Key Concepts#

-Indistinguishability: identical particles have no labels; wavefunctions must be symmetric or antisymmetric
+Indistinguishability: identical particles lack labels; wavefunctions must be symmetric or antisymmetric.

-Insertion/deletion rules: recursive procedures for adding/removing particles while preserving symmetry
+Insertion/deletion rules: recursive procedures for adding/removing particles preserving symmetry.

 Learning Objectives#